 18.01 Twelve (12) hours shall constitute a day's work for watchstanders and nonwatchstanders.
-The daily hours for watchstanders shall be divided into sea watches of six (6) hours on duty followed by six (6) hours off duty.
+The daily hours for watchstanders shall be 12 consecutive hours unless assigned by the Captain or Chief Engineer to work divided into sea watches of six (6) hours on duty followed by six (6) hours off duty.
+When a three-watch system is in effect, sea watches for watchstanders are four (4) hours in duration.